itsnoa04/notes/Notes/Static Arrays.md

 Static Arrays are arrays with a fixed size.
-They are available in [[low-level languages]] like [[C++]] This gives the programmer more fine grain control over memory management which can be useful
+They are available in [[low-level languages]] like [[C++]] This gives the programmer more fine grain control over memory management which can be useful depending on the situation.